skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 south.
 However, my spies report that he was not sent to work in the mines, but instead was turned into on of the Queen's special guard.
 You remember the soldiers with the faceless helmets, with no eye holes?
 Well, he is one of them now.
-He will probably notbe in the capital city of Fol Theron, but instead will be in on of the smaller towns between there and here.
+He will probably not be in the capital city of Fol Theron, but instead will be in on of the smaller towns between there and here.
 You'll have to look for him. "